AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

 \subsection{Image super-resolution and frame interpolation results}

-In order to assess if the adaptive pooling weights are beneficial for upsampling with adaUnPool, we experiment on image super-resolution, video frame interpolation and their join task.
-For each task we replace pooling layers with adaPool and the respective upsampling layers with adaUnPool.
+In order to assess the benefits of re-using the learned adaPool weights in adaUnPool, we experiment on image super-resolution, video frame interpolation, and their combination.
+For each task we replace pooling layers with adaPool and the respective bilinear interpolation with adaUnPool.

 Our comparisons on image super-resolution are shown in Table~\ref{tab:image_superres}.
 Both RCAN \cite{zhang2018image} and HAN+ \cite{niu2020single} perform favorably with down and up-sampling layers substituted by ada(Un)Pool.
-We observe that, in both cases of $2 \times$ and $4 \times$ image upsampling, our converted networks not only outperform their original implementations but also all other methods.
+We observe that, in both cases of $2 \times$ and $4 \times$ image upsampling, our converted networks not only outperform their original implementations, but also other methods.

-We demonstrate the merits of replacing all down-sampling layers with ada(Un)Pool for frame interpolation in Table~\ref{tab:frame_interpolation_results}.
+We demonstrate the merits of replacing all pooling and interpolation layers with ada(Un)Pool for frame interpolation in Table~\ref{tab:frame_interpolation_results}.
 The two converted networks, DAIN \cite{bao2019depth} and CDFI \cite{ding2021cdfi}, produce improved results across the tested datasets.
 CDFI with adaPool and adaUnPool yields state-of-the-art results on both Vimeo90K and Middlebury as well as on our Inter4K for 4K video interpolation from 30 to 60 fps.

-We also preform tests over the combined task of frame super-resolution and interpolation and report our findings in Table~\ref{tab:frame_interpolation_superres_results} on the Inter4K dataset.
-We use CDFI with adaPool and adaUnPool.
-From Table~\ref{tab:frame_interpolation_superres_results}, in general, results are within range between conversions in both scales ($2\times$, $4\times$).
-Some slight degradation in performance is observed on high-resolution, high-frame-rate conversions.
+We also perform benchmarking tests on Inter4K with CDFI+ada(Un)Pool for the combined task of frame super-resolution and interpolation.
+Our findings are reported in Table~\ref{tab:frame_interpolation_superres_results}.
+Overall, we observe only slight degradation in performance on high-resolution, high-frame-rate conversions.